+In 2005 banks were first given the opportunity to include innovative instruments in their core capital.

-The increase in supplementary capital in 2005 came primarily on account of hybrid instruments.
-The stock of hybrid instruments in supplementary capital was SIT 42 billions at the end of 2005, equivalent to just under a half (45.5%) of the subordinated debt.
-The stock of hybrid instruments was up SIT 8 billions or 23.7% from the previous year.
-The year-onyear growth was thus only a little higher than that of core capital, and the ratio of hybrid instruments to core capital thus remained similar to that in the previous year at 10.3%.
+year growth was thus only a little higher than that of core capital, and the ratio of hybrid instruments to core capital thus remained similar to that in the previous year at 10.3%.